 3.1.5.3 Admissions in the Biblical department.
-Proficiency in Biblical Hebrew is required for those proposing to specialize in Old Testament studies, together with competence in biblical Greek.
-Proficiency in Biblical Greek is required for those proposing to specialize in New Testament studies, together with competence in biblical Hebrew.
+Proficiency in Biblical specialize in New Testament studies, together with competence in biblical Hebrew.
+To be credited with competence or proficiency in the required Biblical languages, students need to receive grades of at least B+ (or equivalent in other grading schemes).
 In addition competence in one of the following modern languages is required: French, German, Italian, and Spanish.